-The experience and feedback of the volunteers on the ground is integral to the success of the Service's work and has directly led to increased funding for unit headquarters, emergency vehicles, training and improved information technology in recent years.

-This new Council will provide a formal forum for the volunteers to be consulted and their views incorporated into the Service's decision-making and management as it continues to develop and expand to meet the challenges of the future.
+The experience and feedback of the volunteers on the ground is integral to the success of the service's work and has led directly to increased funding for unit headquarters, emergency vehicles, training and improved information technology in recent years.
+This new council will provide a formal forum for the volunteers to be consulted and their views incorporated into the service's decision-making and management as it continues to develop and expand to meet the challenges of the future.

-Thanks should go to the executive of the NSW State Emergency Service Volunteers Association on working with the Government in preparing the concept of the bill, the SESVA have made extensive efforts to ensure the voices of SES volunteers around NSW are heard.

-Once again, I would like to offer this Government's thanks to the volunteers of the State Emergency Service for their tireless and selfless work in assisting the NSW community during times of need.
+I thank the NSW State Emergency Service Volunteers Association for working with the Government in preparing the concept of the bill, in particular Mr Charlie Moir, the President of the NSW State Emergency Service Volunteers Association.
+Other members of the executive have made extensive efforts to ensure that the voices of State Emergency Service volunteers around New South Wales are heard.
+Once again, I would like to offer this Government's thanks to the volunteers of the State Emergency Service for their tireless and selfless work in assisting the New South Wales community during times of need.
 This bill recognises their efforts and ensures they are given a voice in the management of the organisation for which they volunteer.
 I commend the bill to the House.